Eetuvv/ChatServer/README.md

     “action” : “editUser",
     "userdetails": // Details of user to be edited
     {
-      “username : “currentUsername” // Current username of the user to be edited “newUsername” : “updatedUsername”, // New user details || or old details if not updating everything “password” : “updatedPassword”,
+      “currentUsername" : “currentUsername” // Current username of the user to be edited “updatedUsername” : “updatedUsername”, // New user details || or old details if not updating everything “updatedPassword” : “updatedPassword”,
-      “email” : “updatedEmail”
+      “updatedEmail” : “updatedEmail”
     }
 }
 </pre>